Skip to content

 As I’m sure you’ve figured out by now, combining these steps and supplements can lead to big, positive results.
 When you mix a protein like whey protein with mTOR, you get an abundance of BCAA’s that not only repair muscle tears but also increase muscle growth.
 Add in supplements like dextrose or karbolyn and you engorge those impaired muscles and prepare them for your next training session.
 With the right mixture of supplements and nutrition, you can create the perfect combination for your post workout needs.

-Posted in Post-Workout, SupplementsTagged Bodybuilding, Fitness, Post-workout Supplements
+Posted in Recovery & Performance, SupplementsTagged Bodybuilding, Fitness, Post-workout Supplements

 Post navigation